 Code Generation

 ChatGPT is still ahead for coding tasks.
 It handles complex multi-file projects, debugging, and refactoring with more consistency.
 Gemini is perfectly competent for simpler scripting and data manipulation, especially within Google Apps Script, but ChatGPT's code interpreter (now called Advanced Data Analysis) is genuinely excellent for exploratory data work.
-I ran a messy 8,000-row CSV through both.
-ChatGPT cleaned it, visualised three trends, and exported a summary.
-Gemini cleaned it accurately but needed more hand-holding on the visualisation step.
+Reviewers commonly report that ChatGPT cleans a large, messy CSV, visualises the key trends and exports a summary in one pass, while Gemini cleans the data accurately but usually needs more guidance on the visualisation step.

 Image Generation